iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 \end{aligned}
 $$

-Therefore, when the set is monotonically epxanding, the limit of the sequence of sets are the union of all the sets in the sequence.
+Therefore, when the set is monotonically expanding, the limit of the sequence of sets are the union of all the sets in the sequence.

 Assume that $A_n$ is a sequence of shrinking set, i.e: $A_1 \supseteq A_2 \supseteq \cdots \supseteq A_n \supseteq A_{n + 1}\supseteq \cdots$.
-In a similar manner we can define
+Similarly we can define

 $$
 \begin{aligned}